Skip to content

 Forensic relevance of optical figures.
 In forensic soil examination, identifying a mineral as quartz (uniaxial, low birefringence) versus a plagioclase feldspar (biaxial, specific 2V range) requires the conoscopic figure.
 For forensic asbestos work, the optical figure confirms whether a fibre is truly one of the regulated asbestos minerals (all sheet or chain silicates with characteristic optical figures) versus a non-asbestos mineral fibre (such as synthetic mineral wool, which has an amorphous optical signature).
 Canadian RCMP forensic geology casework, German BKA soil examination, and USDOJ Environmental Crime Unit asbestos prosecution casework all cite PLM conoscopic identification as the required confirmation step.

-In transmitted-light fluorescence microscopy (the early design), the illuminating beam travelled through the specimen from below, exciting fluorescence in the specimen and simultaneously flooding the detector with unabsorbed excitation photons that overwhelmed the weak emission signal.
-The invention of epi-fluorescence illumination by Johan Sebastiaan Ploem in 1967 solved this problem by using the objective itself as the condenser: the excitation light travels down through the objective onto the specimen, and the fluorescence emission travels back up through the same objective to the detector.
+In transmitted-light fluorescence microscopy (the early design), the illuminating beam travelled through the specimen from below, simultaneously flooding the detector with unabsorbed excitation photons that overwhelmed the weak emission signal.
+Epi-fluorescence illumination, introduced by Johan Sebastiaan Ploem in 1967, resolved this by using the objective itself as the condenser: excitation light travels down through the objective onto the specimen, and the fluorescence emission travels back up through the same objective to the detector.
 A dichroic mirror (a beam splitter that reflects shorter wavelengths and transmits longer wavelengths) placed between the objective and the eyepiece directs the excitation beam down and allows the emission signal to pass up.

 Filter cube architecture.
 The dichroic mirror, the excitation filter, and the emission (barrier) filter are assembled into an interchangeable filter cube (filter block).
 A standard fluorescence microscope holds 4-8 cubes on a rotating turret, each cube optimised for a specific fluorophore channel.
 The four standard channels used in biological forensic work are: